efflux/doc-otobo-dev/content/how-it-works/database-mechanism.rst

 Database Mechanism
 ==================

-OTOBO comes with a database layer that supports different databases.
+OTOBO comes with a database layer that provides access to different databases.

-The database layer ``Kernel::System::DB`` has two input options: *SQL* and *XML*.
+``Kernel::System::DB`` supports two ways of interacting with the database: *SQL* and *XML*.

 SQL
 ---

 The SQL interface should be used for normal database actions (``SELECT``, ``INSERT``, ``UPDATE``, etc.).
-It can be used like a normal Perl DBI interface.
-The limitation is that only a single statement handle may be active per database object.
+It can be used more or less like the Perl DBI interface.
+One limitation is that only a single statement handle may be active per database object.

 INSERT/UPDATE/DELETE statements